What are the 12 Critical Elements of Successful Landing Pages?

 The value proposition of the product or service should be obvious, clearly distinguishing it from similar products on the market.
 Users respond favorably to easily scanned comparison charts that show the difference between versions and articulate the value of each.
 For these comparisons, competitors need not be named.

-5. Delivers on its promise
+5. Deliver on its promise

 A gated white paper download, unlocked video, a contest entry, or a prize can be a powerful incentive to users and will boost SEO.
 Users will part with something of value if what they’re getting in return is perceived as being of higher value.